-This topic describes the background and features of the multi-cloud and hybrid cloud solution provided by Alibaba Cloud Container Service for Kubernetes.
+This topic describes the background and features of the multi-cloud and hybrid cloud solution provided by Container Service for Kubernetes (ACK).

-Cloud hosting is already the trend of the future.
+Cloud hosting is the trend of the future.
 However, some enterprise customers opt for multi-cloud or hybrid cloud solutions out of concern about data sovereignty and security.
-The differences in infrastructure capabilities and security architectures among different cloud environments can lead to barriers between the enterprise IT architecture and operations and maintenance systems.
-This increases not only the complexity of multi-cloud or hybrid cloud implementations, but also operations and maintenance costs.
+The differences in infrastructure capabilities and security architectures among different cloud environments can lead to barriers between the enterprise IT architecture and operations and maintenance (O&M) systems.
+This increases the complexity of multi-cloud or hybrid cloud implementations and O&M costs.

-In the cloud-native era, Kubernetes-led technologies shield the differences between infrastructures and usher in the arrival of application-centered, multi-cloud and hybrid cloud architectures.
-This promotes application lifecycle management and resource scheduling in a unified manner in multi-cloud and hybrid cloud environments.
+In the cloud-native era, Kubernetes-led technologies shield the differences between infrastructures and usher in the arrival of application-centric, multi-cloud and hybrid cloud architectures.
+This facilicates application lifecycle management and resource scheduling in a unified method in multi-cloud and hybrid cloud environments.

 - Unified cluster management

-External Kubernetes clusters deployed in on-premises data centers or other clouds can be registered to the Container Service console for unified management.
-The Container Service console supports features such as security management, application management and monitoring, and logging in a unified manner.
+External Kubernetes clusters deployed in data centers or other clouds can be registered to the ACK console for unified management.
+The ACK console supports features such as security management, application management and monitoring, and logging in a unified method.

 - Unified scheduling and auto scaling

 Supports auto scaling based on a unified resource scheduling framework.
-Helps customers make full use of computing resources and achieve auto scaling to handle sudden traffic spikes.
+This allows customers to make full use of computing resources and enable auto scaling to handle unexpected traffic spikes.

 - Unified service governance

-Supports client access based on locality, workload failover, and canary release based on ASM.
-This enables applications deployed among multiple clusters and across regions to support scenarios such as cloud disaster recovery and multi-region active-active architecture.
+Supports nearest access, workload failover, and canary release based on ASM.
+This enables applications deployed among multiple clusters and across regions to support scenarios such as cloud disaster recovery and active geo-redundancy.